miguelceja/bare-bones/README.md

 ## Instructions

-Clone this repo into your local `wp-content/themes` folder.
+Clone this repo into your Wordpress root folder on your local dev.
+Change the folder name from `bare-bones` to `wp-content`.

-Change directories to the `bare-bones` theme folder, then run `npm install`.
+Change directories to the `wp-content`, then run `npm install`.

+If you want to change the name of the theme from `bare-bones` to something else, just make sure to do a find and replace in of the new name in Grunt.js (so all the file paths get updated).
+And of course, change the name in `style.css` so the new name is reflected in the WP admin.

 Then just run `grunt watch` and start coding.